| (Narrator is always a

 up fourth, no medal, I needed to do something.
 The judges were telling

+me something.
 CB: Michelle Kwan

 should have easily been in the medals, and instead was fourth, and